Hunter Syndrome is a life limiting condition for which there is no cure.

 Ammm; sure, Thank you.

-7. "You or him must have done something bad in a past life to be dealt this hand, eh?"
+7. "You or he must have done something bad in a past life to be dealt this hand, eh?"

 Nope, doubt it; I'd say Ethan was a Bull and I may have been a Lion, with his charge and my roar, we probably made a great team.